rklaehn/iroh-workshop-monerokon2025/README.md

 cargo run -p sendme2
 ```

-# Sendfile 3
+# Sendme 3

+Introducing the downloader.
 Receive from multiple senders at the same time.

 ```
 cargo run -p sendme3
 ```

-# Sendfile 4
+# Sendme 4

 Publish to a content discovery service, and use that service to find providers
 for the content on the receive side

 ```
-cargo run -p sendme3
+cargo run -p sendme4
 ```